 We first discuss the parameters that can be estimated without simulating the dynamic model.
 Table A-7 in the Appendix reports the point estimates of both the production-function parameters (equation (7)) and the parameters of the stochastic process for log-productivity (equation (18)) for the pooled sample (industrialized countries, emerging Asia, other emerging markets).
-Depending on the specification, the estimate for the R&D coefficient $\tilde{\alpha}2$ is in the interval [0.033, 0.078], which, given a value of σ of 4, corresponds to a short-run TFP return to R&D of 4.4 to 10.4 percent.
-Given an auto-correlation of TFP of around 0.9 this implies a steady-state TFP difference between a firm that never engages in R&D and one that always performs R&D of 40 to 100 percent.
+In columns (1) and (2) we report unconstrained estimates of the output elasticities of factor inputs for the gross-output and value-added production functions, while in columns (3) and (4) we report estimates imposing constant returns to scale.
+Depending on the specification, the estimate for the R&D coefficient $\tilde{\alpha}2$ is in the interval [0.033, 0.078], which, given a value of $\sigma$ of 4, corresponds to a short-run TFP return to R&D $\alpha_2$ of 4.4 to 10.4 percent.
+Given an auto-correlation of TFP of around 0.9, this implies a steady-state TFP difference between a firm that never engages in R&D and one that always performs R&D of 40 to 100 percent.
 These numbers are broadly in line with the literature (see, e.g., Aw et al., 2010).
 To be conservative, we set the return equal to 6 percent in the model simulation, and provide robustness checks for an even lower value.

-The estimates for the output elasticities suggest increasing returns to scale for the case of the gross-output based production function and constant returns for the value-added production function.43 In the model simulations, we rescale coefficients to sum to unity (constant returns).
+The estimates for the output elasticities suggest increasing returns to scale for the case of the grossoutput based production function and constant returns for the value-added production function.
+In the model simulations, we scale output elasticities to add up to unity (constant returns).

 In Table A-8 in the Appendix we present results for estimating the AR(1) process of the log RER $\log(e_t)$ (see equation (5)) using the period 2001-2010 and pooling all countries in the sample.
-The point estimate for the auto-correlation of the log RER γ_1 is 0.93.
-This implies that swings in the
+The point estimate for the auto-correlation of the log RER $\gamma_1$ is 0.93.
+This implies that swings in the RER are very persistent, and can thus potentially have a significant effect on firms' dynamic R&D investment decisions.
+Finally, the estimate for the standard deviation of the log RER $\sigma{\nu}$ is 0.1.